Grace Dickinson | February 7, 2022, 11:38 AM CST

 Do you have any advice for other operators, on inherently tight margins, looking to make similar changes?

 First of all, I would never expect any employer to make all of the changes they want to make at once.
-We have built up our benefits over a 10 year period.
+We built up our benefits over a 10 year period.
 We felt confident returning to our pre-pandemic benefit levels, and even going a little further, because we know eventually we’re going to get out of this, and with the RRF, we were able to withstand losses for a little longer.

 But it’s hard.
 And it can feel like doing all of it will put you under, and that’s why my advice is to add one benefit each year.
 Then you see the financial impact and you have a decision – can you afford to keep adding the next year?
 Can you increase menu prices or do other things to make it work?